Jax-p/recushot/README.md

 # Recushot
+CLI tool.
 Create recursive screenshots of local HTML files using [Puppeteer](https://github.com/puppeteer/puppeteer) and [Glob](https://github.com/isaacs/node-glob).

 ## How does it work
 Suppose we have the following hierarchy of files and we would like to screenshot a specific element in each of them.